osic/rally-scenarios/README.md

 KeystoneBasic.authenticate_user_and_validate_token - Used to authenticate 20 users and validate their tokens.

 # osic-nova-1-server-scenario.json
-NovaServers.boot_server - Used to boot one server to prime for the n-server-scenario.
+NovaServers.boot_server - Used to boot 1 server to prime for the n-server-scenario.
 Parameters: flavor_name.

 # osic-nova-n-server-scenario.json